-Hosted by Jacob Stoops, this is a podcast about the people of SEO, their stories, and what life as an SEO is really like.
+Hosted by Jacob Stoops and Jeff Louella, this is a podcast about the people of SEO, their stories, and what life as an SEO is really like.
 Featuring some of the industry's best and brightest minds, we share our experiences (both good and bad), talk about successes and failures, share strategic and tactical knowledge, and much more.

 In this episode, I talk with Niki Mosier, Technical SEO Manager at Seer Interactive.
 We discuss how she began her career as a web designer focusing on Wordpress websites, a content development and social media specialist, and how she came to specialize in technical SEO.
 We also discuss working with developers, her favorite technical SEO tactics, the need to just be nice to other people in the industry, her first time public speaking, our mutual love of gardening, and much more!

 In this episode, we talk with Brian Gorman, SEO Director at Go Fish Digital.
 We discuss how Brian went from being a freelance musician and music teacher to a career in SEO.
 We cover how he began his career as a link penalty removal specialist, the importance of developing an SEO specialty, what it was like to speak on his first panel, dealing with impostor syndrome, how long-form content can lead to SEO success, as well as helping E-Commerce websites figure out how to handle sorting and refinements in an SEO friendly way.
 Also, for tv and movie fans out there – we get THIS close to having a full-on episode in which we exclusively talk The Office, drop some references from the movie Old School, reminisce about how he may have missed an opportunity to form a boy band with his brothers, and even contemplate forming our own SEO music group!